ltfschoen/origintrail-test/README.md

     * HISTORICAL: any previously finalized state, identifiable by state hash.
   * Knowledge Mining
     * process of Knowledge Miners producing high quality, blockchain tracked knowledge for AI leveraging KAs (ownable containers for knowledge with inherent discoverability, connectivity and data provenance) and contributing that useful knowledge to the OriginTrail DKG to receive NEURO tokens as an incentive, where those Knowledge Mining incentives are enabled across multiple blockchains, to drive exponential growth of trusted knowledge in the OriginTrail DKG.

+* QUES - is it the UAL hash or the Knowledge Graph State Proof that is a merkle proof of the network, where you can make data only sit on your node on your device, choose to only sell some anonymous knowledge data, not say that you are selling that publicly, set a fee for that. private knowledge assets sit on our device, then add only those Knowledge Graph triples from pieces of knowledge that you are selling without revealing the entire file, and can prove what you sold was part of the entire data set.

 * Decentralised Retrieval Augmented Generation (dRAG) applications framework
   * Applications Framework that allows AI solutions to fetch the relevant facts dynamically from a hybrid mix of external sources (decentralised since organised in a DKG with verifiable sources) for GenAI models before the generation process, limiting the generation to re-working the retrieved inputs, to enhance accuracy and reliability of responses from GenAI models